marblelover003/BlockPuzzle/README.md

 # BlockPuzzle v1.8.1

 Welcome to Block Puzzle, a sliding number puzzle that will test your skill.
 ___
 ## WHAT'S NEW?

 New IMPOSSIBLE Board!
 30x30 is now officially available.
 Only attempt if you have three or four hours of free time!
 ___
+## COMING SOON...

+I am currently working on an Achievements page.
+Once it's fully up and running, you'll be able to track your accomplishments!
+___

-There are 16 different board sizes:
+There are 17 different board sizes:

 - 3x3 <img src="3x3.png" width="32"/>
 - 3x4 <img src="3x4.png" width="32"/>